alanwsmith/npm_package_cheker/README.md

 # npm_package_cheker

-This is a check to see if there are any problem dependencies included in a package without having to have it installed.
+This was an attempt to look at npm packages to see if there are any security problem packages in it.

+It's looping on react-dom-17
+pulls in more stuff than
+expected so I'm dropping
+it for now

+## OLD NOTES BELOW

 ## Get Package Data